 Maybe, for whatever reason, you’re not a fan of going to the gym and prefer to do your fitness exercises at home.

 But your friend goes there every week and points out all the benefits.
 You meet other like-minded people, you can join group classes, paying the membership motivates you and so on.

 But, you say, and then list your negative points about going to the gym.
-Well, now you can add a scary one that you may not have thought of.
+As well as the now, all too obvious danger of the spread of the virus, Covid 19 you can add another scary objection that you may not have thought of.

 It turns out that one overlooked danger of enjoying the collective pleasures of gym equipment and the locker room is a small matter of bacteria, some of the bad ones like Bacillus and MRSA.